-Every day we see small grasses, shrubs, herbs, plants and trees around us, all this vegetation is growing in soils.
+Every day we see small grasses, shrubs, herbs, plants, and trees around us, all this vegetation is growing in soils.
 We play in the ground covered with soil.
 The beautiful parks built in your neighborhood are built on the soil.
 Thus, the soil is an important part of our surrounding environment.
 It is an important resource that decides the diversity of life in an area.
-But what is Soil? can you describe it? and have you wonder how it is formed? and what are various processes involved in soil formation?
+But what is Soil? can you describe it? and have you wonder how it is formed? and what are the various processes involved in soil formation?

 What is Soil?

 The soil is a thin layer of grainy substance covering the surface of the earth.
-It is a mixture of small rocks, minerals, bits of decayed living organisms (also called humus) and also various microbes.
+It is a mixture of small rocks, minerals, bits of decayed living organisms (also called humus), and also various microbes.
 Humus is provided by the decomposition of the dead parts of plants and animals and the mineral nutrients are supplied by the weathering of rocks.

 The type of soil depends upon the size of particles found in it, whereas the quality of the soil is decided by the amount of humus and microbes found in the soil.
 However, the mineral content of the soil depends upon the rock from which it was from.
-The right mix of minerals and humus make the soil fertile and also decide which plants will thrive on it.
+The right mix of minerals and humus makes the soil fertile and also decide which plants will thrive on it.

 The study of soil is called Pedology and a pedologist is a soil scientist.
 A pedologist defines soil as “a collection of natural bodies on the earth’s surface containing living matter and supporting or capable of supporting plants.”